Online HR Toolkit

 If you have any employees being transferred under TUPE, ensure you carry out due diligence in determining whether any custom and practice is applicable, as you may be liable to continue this post transfer.

 Whilst the majority of terms will be written in your employment documents, it is key to be in touch with the long-standing actual working practices in your organisation.
-By reviewing the arrangements and practices on a regular basis, you can stay in control of whether custom and practice is being created.
+By reviewing the arrangements and practices on a regular basis, you can stay in control of whether custom and practice are being created.